United Microelectronics Corporation (UMC) Is Now En Route to Higher Prices

-United Microelectronics Corporation (NYSE: UMC) is -48.30% lower on its value in year-to-date trading and has touched a low of $5.55 and a high of $11.89 in the current 52-week trading range.
+United Microelectronics Corporation (NYSE: UMC) is -47.20% lower on its value in year-to-date trading and has touched a low of $5.55 and a high of $11.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The UMC stock was last observed hovering at around $5.57 in the last trading session, with the day’s gains setting it 0.1% off its average median price target of $6.10 for the next 12 months.
-It is also 7.05% off the consensus price target high of $6.10 offered by 1 analysts, but current levels are 7.05% higher than the price target low of $6.10 for the same period.
+The UMC stock was last observed hovering at around $6.11 in the last trading session, with the day’s loss setting it -0.32% off its average median price target of $4.70 for the next 12 months.
+It is also -23.19% off the consensus price target high of $4.70 offered by 1 analysts, but current levels are -23.19% lower than the price target low of $4.70 for the same period.

 Sponsored

-The stock witnessed a -13.44% gain in the last 1 month and extending the period to 3 months gives it a -13.57%, and is -1.73% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.64% over the week and 2.39% over the month.
+The stock witnessed a -9.39% gain in the last 1 month and extending the period to 3 months gives it a -11.06%, and is 3.95% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.97% over the week and 2.41% over the month.

 United Microelectronics Corporation (UMC) Analyst Forecasts